raadelmsellati/mytaskellT/mytaskell/README.md

 MyTaskell, is a command-line tool works as a task manager enables users to manage their to-do lists and tasks.
 Users can see their tasks by several criteria, such as due date or priority, and add, change, and delete tasks as needed.
-A straightforward file-based database will be used by the task manager to store task data, and it will be written in Haskell.
+This program is written in Haskell and The Stack tool.

 # Features:
     * A command-line interface will be used by MyTaskell's user interface, which will consist of a number of menus and prompts.